astralnebula/blog/README.md

 Just drop it in your public_html.. and...

-Edit application/config/database.default.php and rename it database.php
+Step 1: copy application/config/production to
+application/config/development

+Step 2: edit config/development/database.default.php, copy to
+database.php, edit config/development/config.php to your needs.

+Step 3: copy your-htaccess to .htaccess and your-gitignore to .gitignore

-There is some commented out SQL queries you should run.
-This makes all the tables and fills in the demo info.
+Step 4: There is some commented out SQL queries you should run.
+This makes all the tables and fills in the demo info .
+They are located in database.default.php

-Edit application/config/config.php

 Should fly really nice.